gobeyondidentity/customer-docs/README.md

 Welcome to the Beyond Identity customer documentation repository!
 This repo is the source for [https://docs.beyondidentity.com/](https://docs.beyondidentity.com/), also known as "Customer Docs"!

-The Beyond Identity customer documentation is completely open-source and we appreciate contributions from the community.
+The Beyond Identity customer documentation is completely open-source and we appreciate contributions.